yangrq1018/dotfiles/README.md

 Note: instead of `*`, `*/` is used because the repo also contains a `README.md` file, and we only want to install directories that are `packages` (like `tmux`) in repo root.

+## Ignore Lists
+Like git, Stow has its way to ignore files from installing.
+Stow looks for `.stow-local-ignore` and `.stow-global-ignore` files, for package-local and global settings.
+The ignore file's syntax is similar to .gitignore file.
+If neither of these files exist, it uses a built-in default list, which ignores `\.git` and `\.gitignore`, etc. You can safely place .gitignore inside a package, it won't pollute your home directory.